 Here's the process that Bloomreach uses to retrieve products for this query:

 Since all the criteria for the query to match the product were fulfilled, the product is eligible to be in the search results.
-However, if the dark blue to navy synonym is disabled, then the product doesn't match because neither dark blue nor dark are in the searchable product information.
-However, if you disable the hoodie to outerwear synonym, then the product still matches because hoodie already matches the product.
+However, if the dark blue to navy synonym were disabled, then the product would not have been a match since neither "dark blue" nor "dark" are in the searchable product information.
+However, if you disable the hoodie ->outerwear synonym, then the product would still match because "hoodie" already matches the product.

 There are several types of synonyms that get applied:

-- User-generated synonyms: Synonyms which your team can add through the Bloomreach Dashboard
+- User-generated synonyms: Synonyms which your team uploads through the Bloomreach Dashboard

 - Bloomreach global synonyms: Synonyms that Bloomreach has learned and applied globally across customers